mt-mods/mail/README.md

 * `v2` every player has its own (in-) mailbox in the `<worldfolder>/mails/<playername>.json` file
 * `v3` every player has an entry in the `<playername>` modstorage (inbox, outbox, contacts)

-Mails in the v1 format are supported until commit `b0a5bc7e47ec1c75339e65ec07d0a0ac2b17288b`.
-Everything after that assumes either the v2 or v3 is used.

-For a v1 to v3 migration the version in `b0a5bc7e47ec1c75339e65ec07d0a0ac2b17288b` has to be at leas run once (startup).

 # Dependencies
 * None